Globant

 Globant is an IT and software development company operating internationally.
 It was formed in 2003 by Martín Migoya, Guibert Englebienne, Martín Umaran and Néstor Nocetti.
 It was founded in Buenos Aires, but later headquartered in Luxembourg.
-Its principal clients are in the United States and United Kingdom.
+In the fourth quarter of 2025, Globant's geographic revenue breakdown was 53.8% from North America, 21.1% from Latin America, 19.3% from Europe and 5.8% from New Markets.